Below are questions we're asked regularly. Feel free to look through them and if we haven't answered yours, ask us here.

 - There were some clear early unfair advantages in areas like product, customer acquisition strategy, etc.

-What have you learned from your failures?
+What have we learned from our failures?

 Humble in victory and honest in defeat, here are a few of the lessons we've learned from our losses: